-He may be considered as the seventh journalist killed in Mexico in the last 7 weeks, depending on media reports.
+He may be considered the seventh journalist killed in Mexico in the last 7 weeks, depending on media reports.

 The first Mexican journalist brutally deprived of life in 2022 was José Luis Gamboa, stabbed to death in the state of Veracruz on January 10.
 Two other murder attempts against journalists failed this year.
 The death of Marco Ernesto Islas, son of journalist Marco Antonio Islas, is sometimes not reported as the murder of a journalist as he was managing his father’s news portal more than reporting news recently.

 Reporters Without Borders reports 5 deaths of journalists in Mexico as of Friday, out of the 14 killed in the world so far in 2022.
-A third of journalist killings are in Mexico, more than any other country this year.
+A third of journalist killings are in Mexico, more than in any other country this year.